shaoservicenow/hyperautomation/Exercise 3.md

 ![relative](images/licenselookupapi.png)

-> In the lab, we will simulate calling the API, which is modeled after an actual API provider: License Lookup.
+> In the lab, we will simulate calling a simulated API, which is modeled after an actual API provider: License Lookup.
 Check it out here: https://apis.licenselookup.org/business-license-search-api/

 ## Adding a new field to our custom table